 Finding an authentic and personal posture

 These recommendations for meditation posture might feel like a lot to take in, but we should not approach them as a rigid template.
-Instead, we can experiment with them in a spirit of curiosity and experimentation.
+Instead, we can experiment with them in a spirit of curiosity and adventure.
 Working in that direction, we come to integrate changes we find helpful and we gradually develop a personal posture.
 This more authentic posture becomes a dynamic and natural expression of our discoveries, our influences, our potential, and our sensitivity.
 It becomes alive as the heart of our path.

 I wish you fruitful explorations!